-Generally, you will get your skilled nursing facility care from innetwork facilities.
+Generally, you will get your skilled nursing facility care from in-network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't an in-network provider, if the facility accepts our plan's amounts for payment.

-- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A skilled nursing facility where your spouse is living at the time you leave the hospital services applies toward the annual out-of-pocket maximum.
+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A skilled nursing facility where your spouse or domestic partner is living at the time you leave the hospital

 You are covered for up to 100 days per admission.
-(Facility transfers are not considered a "new" admission.)
+(Facility transfers are not considered a new admission.)